Top of the page

 You may want to work with a dietitian or a certified diabetes educator.
 They can give you tips and meal ideas and can answer your questions about meal planning.
-This health professional can also help you reach a healthy weight if that is one of your goals.
+They can also help you reach a healthy weight if that is one of your goals.

-Your dietitian or diabetes educator may suggest that you start with the plate format (also called the plate method) or carbohydrate counting.
+Your dietitian or certified diabetes educator may suggest that you start with Canada's food guide or carbohydrate counting.

-The plate format is a simple way to help you manage how you eat.
+Canada's food guide is a simple way to help you manage how you eat.
 You plan meals by learning how much space each food should take on a plate.
-Using the plate format helps you spread carbohydrate throughout the day.
+Using Canada's food guide helps you manage the amount of carbohydrate you eat.
 It can make it easier to keep your blood sugar level within your target range.
 It also helps you see if you're eating healthy portion sizes.

-To use the plate format, you put vegetables and fruits on half your plate.
+To use Canada's food guide, you put vegetables and fruits on half your plate.
 Add a protein food on one-quarter of the plate, and put a whole grain food on the final quarter of the plate.

-Here are some tips for using the plate format:
+Here are some tips for using Canada's food guide:

 With carbohydrate counting, you plan meals based on the amount of carbohydrate in each food.
 Carbohydrate raises blood sugar higher and more quickly than any other nutrient.
 It is found in desserts, breads and cereals, and fruit.
 It's also found in starchy vegetables such as potatoes and corn, grains such as rice and pasta, and milk and yogurt.
-Spreading carbohydrate throughout the day helps keep your blood sugar levels within your target range by planning how much carbohydrate to have at meals and snacks.
+You can help keep your blood sugar levels within your target range by planning how much carbohydrate to have at meals and snacks.